 On February 13, 1997, the Board of Directors adopted a comprehensive

 Code of Business Conduct (PDF) applicable to all directors, officers and employees that reaffirms Occidental's commitment to high standards of ethical conduct and reinforces Occidental's business ethics, policies and procedures.
 The Code of Business Conduct includes Occidental's policies concerning, among other things, compliance with laws, rules and regulations (including insider trading laws); conflicts of interest (including corporate opportunities); and protection of corporate assets.
 The

 Audit Committee of the Board is responsible for monitoring compliance with the Code of Business Conduct.

 In December 2004, Occidental adopted a formal

-Human Rights Policy that sets forth Occidental’s commitment to promoting human rights in the areas where it operates.
+Human Rights Policy, which has been periodically updated, that sets forth Occidental’s commitment to promoting human rights in the areas where it operates.
 A summary of the policy is contained in the Code of Business Conduct.
 The

-Corporate Governance, Nominating and Social Responsibility Committee is responsible for monitoring compliance with the Human Rights Policy.
-For more information, visit the
+Sustainability and Shareholder Engagement Committee is responsible for monitoring compliance with the Human Rights Policy.

 Golden Parachute Policy